Camp MacArthur: History

-The cite was named for Lt.
-Gen Arthur MacArthur who was a Medal of Honor recipient and fought in two American wars.
+The cite was named for Lieutenant General Arthur MacArthur who was a Medal of Honor recipient and fought in two American wars.
 In September 1917, 18,000 troops arrived at Camp MacArthur.
 Most of those soldiers were from Wisconsin and Michigan, so their arrival boosted the Waco population.
 Even though Camp MacArthur was built to hold about 45,000 troops, no more than 28,000 ever lived inside the compound.

 Within the camp was an officer's training school, demobilization facility, and an infantry replacement and training camp, as well as a hospital, administrative offices, and a tent camp.
 Loretta Johnston, who was a nurse at Camp MacArthur, wrote of the hospital.
 She described it as "very pleasing to the eye" and a "pleasant place for [the] sick and convalescent soldiers.
 The Thirty-Second (Red Arrow) division based at Camp MacArthur participated in combat in France in 1918.
 Between 1917 and 1919, 45,074 soldiers were stationed at Camp MacArthur, nearly doubling the town's population and boosting the area's wartime economy.
 After the close of the camp, some of its materials were used to build United States-Mexican border stations.
 After the War's conclusion, many soldiers returned to Waco.
 Some of the materials were used to build neighborhoods in Waco.